ivycat/ivycat-ajax-testimonials/readme.txt

 `[ic_do_testimonials group='licorice' quantity='5' num_words='30' more_tag='find out more . . .']`

-= List testimonials on a page or post using a shortcode: =

-Want to display your testimonials in a _list_, instead of one at a time?

-* `[ic_do_testimonials display='list']` - Lists out testimonials, one after the other in a page or post.
-Note: this shortcode honors the default quantity of 3 posts, but you can modify the number of testimonials that display in your list by using `quantity='x' ` in your shortcode.
-* `[ic_do_testimonials display='list' quantity='-1']` - Lists out _all_ testimonials, one after the other in a page or post.

 = Change the format of testimonial lists and keep changes after plugin updates =